Will VR/AR Obliterate Traditional Classrooms? The EdTech Revolution is HERE

 Inorganic Growth Strategies

-Strategic Partnerships & Collaborations: Companies are actively seeking partnerships with educational institutions and content creators to broaden their reach and enhance offerings.
-For example, a VR platform might partner with a leading publishing house to adapt their curriculum content into interactive VR experiences, or collaborate with universities to develop specialized training modules.
+• Strategic Partnerships & Collaborations: Organizations are increasingly looking to establish collaborations with educational institutions and content creators to expand their reach and improve their offerings.
+Say, a VR platform collaborates with a reputed publishing house to use its curriculum content and make it interactive in a VR environment, or collaborate with universities to create advanced training modules.

 VR/AR in education impact